freenas/freenas-docs/userguide/vms.rst

    Docker VM Configuration

 Every Docker VM is created with an initial user :literal:`rancher` with the password :literal:`docker`.
-This is used to log into RancherOS when connecting with the :guilabel:`Serial` shell.
+This is used to log in to RancherOS when connecting with the :guilabel:`Serial` shell.
 The password :literal:`docker` is changed by editing the raw device of the Docker VM.
 Passwords cannot contain a space.

 .. figure:: images/vms-rancher-storage.png